SysKitTeam/docs-point/governance-and-automation/sensitivity-review/request-sensitivity-review.md

 ---
-description: This article explains how to request a owners to review the sensitivity for their workspaces.
+description: This article explains how to request owners to review their workspaces' sensitivity.
 ---

 # Sensitivity Review